oist/treeOT/README.md

 # Tree Wasserstein distance with weight training
 This is the demo code for the [Tree Wasserstein distance](https://arxiv.org/abs/2206.12116).

+Note that we used the QuadTree and clustertree implementations of [Fixed Support Tree-Sliced Wasserstein Barycenter](https://github.com/yukiTakezawa/FS_TSWB).

 ## Requirements
 Install requirements.
 ```